AlinaSkultecka/AlinaSkultecka/README.md

 <br/>

 - 🌱 I’m currently learning **C# and Python**
-- 👯 I’m looking to collaborate on **epidemiological or medical research**
+- 👯 I’m looking to collaborate on **epidemiological or medical research** where programming skills are needed
 - 📫 How to reach me **alina.skultecka@gmail.com**

 <br/>